Skip to main content

 Have you ever asked this question, or know somebody who has?
 I have.

-My pain, though, was for the suffering of my son, who experienced a most serious illness at 7 years old.
+My pain, though, was for the suffering of my child, who experienced a most serious illness from 7 years old.
 The initial treatment lasted around 18 months; however, some of it may be lifelong, we pray not.

 How can a child from a Christian family become so unwell or even go home early, as some do?
 How, Why?
 Maybe you are asking about your own illness.